gorums/music-mcp-rules/docs/EXTENSION_EXAMPLES.md

-# Extension Examples for Music Collection MCP Server
+# Extension Examples for Music Collection MCP Server with Album Type Classification

 ## Overview

 The Music Collection MCP Server is designed with extensibility in mind.
-This document provides practical examples of how to extend the server with custom tools, resources, prompts, and integrations.
+This document provides practical examples of how to extend the server with custom tools, resources, prompts, and integrations, focusing on the new album type classification and folder structure analysis features.

-## Custom Tool Examples
+## Custom Tool Examples with Album Type Support

-### 1. Export Tool - CSV/JSON Export
+### 1. Export Tool - CSV/JSON Export with Album Types

-Create a custom tool to export collection data in various formats:
+Create a custom tool to export collection data including album types and structure analysis:

 ```python
 # src/tools/export.py